Nooberieno/DnD-Homebrew/Tome of Petty Spellcasters.md

 **Classes**: Wizard, Bard

 **Description**
 You target a creature within range, forcing them to make a Constitution saving throw.
-On a failed save, the spell rips hair from the target's nether regions, causing `dice:3d6` 3d6 damage.
+On a failed save, the spell rips hair from the target's nether regions, causing  3d6 damage.
 This process is painful and causes irritation, reducing the target's movement speed by half until the end of their next turn.
-If the target has no hair in that area, it takes an additional `dice: 2d6`2d6 damage.
+If the target has no hair in that area, it takes an additional 2d6 damage.
 A successful save results in half damage.

 #### **15. Wrath of the Stubbed Toe**
 *2nd level Conjuration*